rufevean/the-rust-chronicles/content/posts/01-overview-and-getting-started.md

 Moving forward, there are two types of brackets in this function: `( )` and `{ }`.
 The first one `( )` is for taking inputs, which we call arguments, and the latter `{ }` are block delimiters that specify the block of code for this function.

+> "{}" and "()" are also used for other purposes, here is an good article to explore them [doc.rust-lang]("https://doc.rust-lang.org/book/appendix-02-operators.html")

+> fun fact : every function can take arguments in () except the `main` function

 ```rust
 println!("Hello, World!");
 ```